-Illuminated Earth is a version of the modern world where the advent of smartphones and the internet confirmed the existence of the supernatural instead of disproving it.
+The Illumination is an urban fantasy setting that imagines a world where the advent of smartphones and the internet confirmed the existence of the supernatural instead of effectively disproving it.

-The spectre of magic and otherworldly phenomena looms large in the zeitgeist despite their extreme rarity.
+While actual supernatural entities and phenomena are extremely rare, they loom large in the zeitgeist.
 As a result, modern society has twisted into a superstitious and paranoid reflection of itself.

 Yet, some witch hunts do have merit.
 It's an open secret that billionaires and Senators employ paranormal advisors and bodyguards.
 Charlatans become pop culture icons, and each revelation inspires a new cult.